d3/d3-geo-projection/README.md

 * stroke-dashoffset or strokeDashoffset
 * stroke-opacity or strokeOpacity

 If the feature has an id, the path element will have a corresponding id attribute.
 If the feature has a *title* property, the path element will have a title element with the corresponding value.
+For an example of per-feature attributes, see this [California population density map](https://bl.ocks.org/mbostock/fb6c1e5ff700f9713a9dc2f0fd392c35).

 Note: per-feature attributes are most useful in conjunction with [newline-delimited](#geo2svg_newline_delimited) input, as otherwise the generated SVG only has a single path element.
 To set these properties dynamically, pass the input through [ndjson-map](https://github.com/mbostock/ndjson-map/blob/master/README#map).